Ndalasabelo/osticket-prereqs/README.md

 - Go to sites -> Default -> osTicket
 - On the right, click “Browse *:80”

-Note that some extensions are not enabled
+To enable some of the extensions
 - Go back to IIS, sites -> Default -> osTicket
 - Double-click PHP Manager
 - Click “Enable or disable an extension”